storj-archived/sips/sip-time-lock.md

 ### Farmer State Tree

 A [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) [5] is generated from a snapshot of shard roots that the farmer has been scheduled to store data within a set duration, for example a week time period.
 This tree is then shared between a farmer and bridge.
-The merkle root of those shard hashes is added to an Ethereum smart contract that will time-lock STORJ tokens that will be released by proving storage of random segment within a random shard.
+The merkle root of those shard roots is added to an Ethereum smart contract that will time-lock STORJ tokens that will be released by proving storage of random segment within a random shard.

 ```